7 Must-Try Breakfast Spots in Greenville, SC

 Tupelo Honey is a popular southern chain which started in Asheville in 2000 and has since spread to include many locations across the Southeast.
 Tupelo is very popular with the weekend brunch crowd, for good reason.
 Everything is made from scratch here with a focus on local ingredients.

 The scratch-made biscuits here, brought out piping hot alongside honey and local jam, are really the main reason to visit Tupelo.
+Update: They now charge for this formerly free appetizer, however, funds go towards a good cause (employee relief).

 - Location: 1 North Main Street